paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

 	/// them.
 	NewBlocks(Vec<BlockApprovalMeta>),
 	/// Distribute an assignment cert from the local validator.
 The cert is assumed
-	/// to be valid for the given relay-parent and validator index.
+	/// to be valid, relevant, and for the given relay-parent and validator index.
-	DistributeAssignment(Hash, u32, AssignmentCert, ValidatorIndex),
+	///
+	/// The `u32` param is the candidate index in the fully-included list.
+	DistributeAssignment(IndirectAssignmentCert, u32),
 	/// Distribute an approval vote for the local validator.
-	DistributeApproval(IndirectApprovalVote),
+The approval vote is assumed to be
+	/// valid, relevant, and the corresponding approval already issued.
+If not, the subsystem is free to drop
+	/// the message.
+	DistributeApproval(IndirectSignedApprovalVote),
 }
 ```